Voice of the Family Project

-The Family and Services Facilitator project supports the creation of ongoing structures to ensure that the voices of families and children are heard, and included, in the design of local early years service models.
-C4C have partnered with Noah’s Ark to develop ongoing processes for consultation with families and children about their needs/ideas for the delivery of early years services and family support services in Bendigo.
+The Voice of the Family project supports the creation of ongoing structures to ensure that the voices of families and children are heard, and included, in the design of local early years service models.
+C4C have partnered with Noah’s Ark to develop and explore processes for consultation with families and children about their needs/ideas for the delivery of early years services and family support services in Bendigo.

 - To ensure that families and children have a voice in the development and implementation of early years services.